Research & Development

 I became a Bahnon Committee member almost 4 years ago and I have now been chair for the last 14 months.
 I joined the committee as I believe in what Bahonn stands for.
 We all work in pressured, busy environments and I believe as a national committee we put forward the voice of our speciality.

-Base: CNS, Worcester Royal Hospital
+Base: Lead Nurse, Worcester Royal Hospital

 I have now been within my current role for the past 12 months working across the specialities but my previous roles have included Macmillan CNS working with Head and Neck patients for almost 10 years.
 I qualified in 1994 and my first job was as a staff nurse in head and neck in Boston Lincolnshire moving within head and neck to Cheltenham and then onto Worcester where I eventually became the CNS for the service.